 How To Go About Choosing Your Newborn Photographer

 Once you’ve settled on your preferred photography style, you can narrow down your Google searches or Facebook recommendation requests from just “newborn photographer” in your location (which is likely to bring up mainly photographers working in a posed style) to “lifestyle newborn photographer” or “documentary newborn photographer”.
 That should then show you only the photographers who specialize in the style and approach to newborn photography you are most drawn to.

 That would still leave you with hundreds of websites to look through, so how do you choose?
 Here are few things to consider:

-Do you like the pictures shown on their website and blog?
-Don’t assume the photographer will be able to change their style to accomodate your requests, so make sure you like what they produce on a regular basis.
+- Do you like the pictures shown on their website and blog?
+Don’t assume the photographer will be able to change their style to accommodate your requests, so make sure you like what they produce on a regular basis.